Maile Rose Padre

 $350 scholarship for three semesters:

 Students who meet Kīpaipai requirements receive $350 at the beginning of each semester to use for tuition and fees, books, or supplies.
-The Scholarship includes attending a free IS 110 in the Fall Semester and 111 in Spring, individualized Care Plan and more!
+The Scholarship includes attending a free IS 110 in the Fall Semester and 111 in Spring, individualized Student Success Plan and more!
 Students may receive the scholarship if they meet "all" of the requirements listed below for up to three consecutive semesters ($1,050 total).

 Student Support Coordinator